tomaszperek/shapeless-futures/blog/shapelessmonads.md

 }
 ```
 It may be a bit surprising how does it work with `List`s, but's exactly the same as if you used `|@|` from scalaz.
-Now, one challenge solved, we have our `zip`/`hsequence` working with everything that belongs to `Monad` type class.
+One challenge solved, we have our `zip`/`hsequence` working with everything that belongs to `Monad` type class.

 ## <a href="#applicativebuilder" name="applicativebuilder">Our Own Applicative Builder</a>

-We are just one step away from giving life to our own AppllicativeBuilder.
+We are now just one step away from giving life to our own `ApplicativeBuilder`.
 But before we do it, let's recall what it actually is.
 Well, it's a trait, that allows you to combine `Applicative`s using `|@|` operator and then either return tuple with combined applicative or execute some function on it, just as it was demonstrated in @caente's comment.
 Now, why are we reimplementing it?.
 This is why:
 <a href="https://github.com/scalaz/scalaz/blob/series/7.2.x/core/src/main/scala/scalaz/syntax/ApplicativeBuilder.scala"> its implementation</a>.
-The code is ~170 lines long and it's a pyramid that just begs to be simplified.
+The code is ~170 lines long and it's a pyramid that is just begginh to be simplified.
+You have just one mean to do it, and it's type-level programming.
 I won't make you wait any longer - here's the code:
 ```scala
 case class ScalacApplicativeBuilder[M[_], In <: HList, Out <: HList](values: In)(implicit m: Monad[M]) {
   def asTuple[T](implicit  ev: IsHListOfM[M, In, Out], m: Monad[M], tupler: Tupler.Aux[Out, T]): M[T] = m.map(hsequence(values))(_.tupled)